stabilaprotocol/documentation-en/docs/faq/index.md

 Staked duration must be 3 days now.
 It means you can not unstake until the 3 days duration expires.
 If you don't unstake after 3 days, the staked STB will remain in staked status until you unstake it.

-### How to watch my account for transactions

-To meet your needs, you can use STABILA event subscription plugin.
-For more detail, please refer to [https://stabilaprotocol.github.io/documentation-en/architecture/plugin/#stabila-event-subscription](https://stabilaprotocol.github.io/documentation-en/architecture/plugin/#stabila-event-subscription)

 ### How to calculate the transaction fee?

 please refer to [https://stabilaprotocol.github.io/documentation-en/mechanism-algorithm/resource/](https://stabilaprotocol.github.io/documentation-en/mechanism-algorithm/resource/)